 Is Spondylosis causing my neck or back pain?

 The spine is an integral part of our everyday life.
 The spine allows for movement, absorption of the forces created by this movement, and support for a vast majority of the upper body’s weight.
-Over time, these everyday forces can cause evidence of wear and tear to appear on the spine, just as a car can start to experience mechanical problems after miles of driving or overuse.
-“Spondylosis” is a blanket term that is used to indicate the deterioration and pain associated with the breakdown of spinal vertebrae and tissues over time.
+Over time, these everyday forces can cause evidence of wear and tear to appear on the spine.
+Just as a car can start to experience mechanical problems after miles of overuse, our spine can break down.
+“Spondylosis” is an broad term that is used to indicate the deterioration and pain associated with spinal deterioration.

 Being an umbrella term, the precise causes and symptoms of spondylosis can differ from person to person.
 For instance, spondylosis can occur because of arthritis, bulging or herniated discs, or spinal stenosis.
-And, in reverse, spondylosis can also cause conditions such as herniated discs, arthritis, or spinal stenosis to develop—a true the chicken vs. the egg situation.
+And, in reverse, spondylosis can also cause conditions such as herniated discs, arthritis, or spinal stenosis—a true the chicken vs. the egg situation.

-Regardless of how your spondylosis occurs, however, it is no secret that spondylosis can be excruciatingly painful and disruptive to everyday life.
+Regardless of how your spondylosis occurs, it’s no secret that spondylosis can be excruciatingly painful and disruptive to everyday life.
 The good news is that there are several treatments and therapies that can deliver relief.
 The first step lies in diagnosing the precise cause of your pain.

 Symptoms of Spondylosis